AsafFisher/Arambot/README.md

 4. Have fun (:
 _______________

-BTW, this bot is ARAM group property, it will never be used for any other group.
+BTW, this bot is ARAM group's property, it will never be used for any other group.

+**MAKE SURE YOU TURN ON STDOUT IN Private Message WITH THE BOT TO SEE THAT YOUR CODE WORKS!
+THE COMMAND IS `!stdout`